satyakam7/satyakam7.github.io/README.md

 move the folder to htdocs folder in xampp

-create databases with name cms and profrev on phpmyadmin at http://localhost import sql from the db folder given go to http://localhost/profrev
+create databases with name cms and profrev on phpmyadmin at http://localhost import sql from the cms(1).sql and profrev.sql files given go to http://localhost/profrev

 for admin privileges: